Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 Accuracy

-• Temperature Accuracy: ±2°F
+• Temperature accuracy: ±2°F

-• Indoor and Outdoor Humidity Accuracy: ±5%
+• Indoor and outdoor humidity accuracy: ±5%

 These accuracy ranges listed above for the WS-2902C are within acceptable limits, and you should not purchase a device with an accuracy range too much outside of this.